 These amendments address an acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 (2011) in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 The amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
 These amendments are effective from annual periods beginning on or after January 1, 2016.
+The amendment will have no significant impact on the Group's financial position or performance.

-• PFRS 11, Joint Arrangements - Accounting for Acquisitions of Interests in Joint Operations (Amendments)
+PFRS 11, Joint Arrangements - Accounting for Acquisitions of Interests in Joint Operations (Amendments)